 On the way to Lefkes, you’ll pass along Marathi Marble Quarry where the famous Paros’ marble comes from.
 Many Greek masterpieces such as the Venus from Milo have been sculpted in this finest marble variety.

-The Marathi Marble Quarry are quite difficult to reach with an ordinary car, but a guided visit is included in this Full-Day Paros Tour.
+The Marathi Marble Quarry is quite difficult to reach with an ordinary car, but a guided visit is included in this Paros Bus Island Tour.

 7. Rent a Scooter!